 Yes.
 Hockey players wear more protective equipment than any other sport.
 A study has shown that ice hockey injuries ranked after both basketball and soccer in emergency room visits related to sport and recreational activities.
 Youth hockey is a different game than the NHL.
 With a different set of rules in place, youth hockey places a stronger emphasis on sportsmanship and friendly competition.
 Contact is not allowed prior to the 14U level (age 13 & 14).
 At Bantams, checking is allowed but NO fighting.

 For brand new skaters, or those that need a refresher, please see the Coral Ridge Ice Arena website (https://www.coralridgeice.com) for information on their Learn To Skate and Learn to Play Hockey programs.
+These programs are designed to teach beginner hockey players the fundamentals of skating.
+It’s important for your player to become comfortable on the ice, learn the basic hockey stance, stride, knee bend, use of edges and how to hold a stick before moving into a Learn to Play program or joining an ICH team.

 Youth Age Divisions